Particl-Community/academy/guides/guide_mp_vendor_understanding_sellflow.rst

   #.
 Open :guilabel:`Market` -> :guilabel:`SELL` -> :guilabel:`Inventory & Products`, locate your saved listing and click on its tile to expand the details.
 Its status will show as :guilabel:`Listing unpublished`.
   #.
 You can still edit the listing by clicking on the  :guilabel:`Edit` button, or publish it by clicking the :guilabel:`Publish` icon (rocket).
   #.
-You can also publish your listing in other user markets or storefronts by clicking on the green :guilabel:`Clone Product to Market` button and selecting which market (and category) you want to add your listing template to.
+You can also publish your listing in other community markets or storefronts by clicking on the green :guilabel:`Clone Product to Market` button and selecting which market (and category) you want to add your listing template to.
   #.
 Choose the amount of time you want your listing to show up on the new market and click on :guilabel:`Publish Listing`.

 .. hint::